espruino/EspruinoDocs/boards/Pico.md

 The jumper can be shorted by scribbling over it with a normal HB pencil.
 See the [[Pico FET Output]] tutorial for an example.

-Buying
+<a name="signup"></a>Buying
 ------

-We're now working hard to get the boards to our supporters, but until that is done we won't be putting them on general sale.
+We're currently sold out and are waiting for a new batch of boards to be produced.

-If you're interested then please add your email below, and we'll let you know when the boards are in distributors.
+If you're interested then please add your email address below, and we'll let you know when the boards are in distributors.

 <iframe frameborder="0" height="500" marginheight="0" marginwidth="0" src="https://docs.google.com/forms/d/1kCVo9aPfLjNR0VJ0WSYsfSwSCY3pttf7axKsMhnpn64/viewform?embedded=true" width="600">Loading...</iframe>